 Reforming and improving the way we conduct campaigns and elections, will allow us to reinvigorate our democracy and thus pave the way to changing public policy for the better, at all levels.
 These reforms include campaign finance reform, public financing of elections, all mail-in ballots, rank choice voting, automatic voter registration and others.

-During the upcoming 2019 legislative session the citizens of Hawaii will have the opportunity to support Automatic Voter Registration (AVR).
+During the 202020 legislative session the citizens of Hawaii will have the opportunity to support Automatic Voter Registration (AVR), via SB2005 SD1.
 I encourage all to put this on your “legislative radar”.
 Please share this information with your friends and neighbors and testify in support as hearings are held in the future.

 What is Automatic Voter Registration (AVR)?